euro-ix/rfc8950-ixp/examples/FRRouting.md

 The minimum FRRouting version to support RFC5549 is 7.0.0.
 This version introduced the `extended-nexthop` term.
 We are running the test with FRRouting 8.2.0.

+Until FRRouting 9.1.3 FRR will send router advertisements if `extended-nexthop` is enabled.
+This should be avoided in the IXP context.

 Minimum Linux kernel version to support RFC5549 is [Linux 5.2](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=d15662682db232da77136cd348f4c9df312ca6f9).

 ## Configuration